1. Conflict of interest procedure policy

 Irrespective of any standing notice or any prior disclosure (written or otherwise), the relevant individual is responsible for ensuring their Interest is declared, minuted and managed (per below) prior to the commencement of any relevant discussion.

-In addition to the Policy’s requirements, Councillors as directors of the RACGP have additional obligations concerning their Material Personal Interests.
+In addition to the Policy’s requirements, RACGP Board members as directors of the RACGP have additional obligations concerning their Material Personal Interests.

-These duties are articulated elsewhere, such as in the Councillor Handbook.
-Councillors must familiarise themselves with these duties.
+These duties are articulated elsewhere, such as in the RACGP Board members Handbook.
+RACGP Board members must familiarise themselves with these duties.

 5. Procedure for managing conflicts of interest

-Any Councillor with a Conflict of Interest must:
+Any RACGP Board member with a Conflict of Interest must:

-i. take positive steps to inform the remainder of Council how harm arising from the Conflict of Interest could be reduced or limited
+i. take positive steps to inform the remainder of RACGP Board how harm arising from the Conflict of Interest could be reduced or limited

 ii. other than for 5.1a(i) above, not be present while the matter is being considered, or